mikeizbicki/cmc-csci143/week_11/README.md

 1. You should have a basic intuitive understanding, but you won't need to understand low-level details

-1. A "high fan-out" balanced search tree
+    1. BTree is an extension of the balanced binary search tree (AVL-Tree / Red-Black Tree / 2-3 Tree)

-    1. optimized for on-disk data storage
+    1. optimized for "on-disk" storage instead of "in-memory storage"

-        1. **key idea:** fast to find information stored close together, slow to "jump" to new information
+        1. **key idea:** fast to find information stored close together, slow to "seek" to new information

+            1. increase the number of CPU operations in order to decrease the number of disk/IO (input-output) operations

         1. HDD internals:

            <img src=hdd.png />

            <img src=tm112_1_ol_s5_f1_5.tif.png />

+           1. HDD must load a "sector" of information at a time, cannot load individual bytes

+        1. A "high fan-out" reduces the number of disk seeks

+           in practice, fanout typically 100s in postgres

         1. common runtimes: http://norvig.com/21-days.html#answers